 The Senior Auditors program, formerly offered by the CU Boulder Alumni Association, along with the Community Auditors program previously offered by Continuing Education, have been incorporated into the new Continuing Education Auditors program.
 Please refer to the Auditors enrollment page for information on how to register for courses and current auditor restrictions.

-• After this time period, students must contact the instructor or the instructor's department and request to be added to a class.
+After this time period, students must contact the instructor or the instructor's department and request to be added to a class.
 Their request may be denied based on lack of attendance, fire code capacity being met, lack of pre-requisites, etc. If a student is added to a class after their designated registration period, then the university cannot guarantee timely review of the student's financial aid or processing of the tuition and fee bill.
+Students who are added late and then decide to drop will be subject to the normal tuition adjustment and course withdrawal deadlines.

 Drop a Class

-• No Record Drop: Students may drop individual classes in Buff Portal with a refund and no record (no W grades) through the third Wednesday of a regular 16-week fall or spring session and through the add/drop deadline of any special fall or spring session (summer dates vary).
+No Record Drop: Students may drop individual classes in Buff Portal with a refund (if applicable) and no record (no W grades) through the third Wednesday of a regular 16-week fall or spring session and through the add/drop deadline of any special fall or spring session (summer dates vary).

-• Drop with Record: After the third Wednesday of a 16-week fall or spring session or the add/drop deadline of any special fall or spring session, students may continue to drop classes without instructor/advisor approval in Buff Portal through Friday of the tenth week of the regular 16 week fall or spring session or the Deadline to Drop a Class in Buff Portal date for any special fall or spring session (summer dates vary).
+Drop with Record or Course Withdrawal: After the third Wednesday of a 16-week fall or spring session or the add/drop deadline of any special fall or spring session, students may continue to drop classes without instructor/advisor approval in Buff Portal through Friday of the tenth week of the regular 16 week fall or spring session or the Deadline to Drop a Class in Buff Portal date for any special fall or spring session (summer dates vary).
 However, tuition and fees are assessed and grades of W appear on the transcript.

-• Late Drop: After the 10-week drop deadline, or the Last Day to Drop a Class in Buff Portal for any special fall or spring session, instructor and dean signatures are required to drop a class.
+Late Drop or Late Course Withdrawal: After the 10-week drop deadline, or the Last Day to Drop a Class in Buff Portal for any special fall or spring session, instructor and dean signatures are required to drop a class.
 Some colleges may require additional approval or processes, such as petitioning the dean (students should check with their school or college).
 Class drops are generally not approved after this date except in extraordinary circumstances.
 Tuition and fees are assessed and grades of W appear on the transcript.

 Students dropping all of their classes should see the Withdrawal section.